RSGallery2/RSGallery2_Project/Documentation/Config/config.md

   "Table", "Float" or "Magic"
    Use float for variable width templates sorry "Magic" -> not supported (yet)
-  "Table": The thumb nails are embedded in table elements "Float": The thumb nails are embedded in an unordered list
+  "Table": The thumb nails are embedded in table elements<br>
+  "Float": The thumb nails are embedded in an unordered list<br>

 * (2) Direction (only works for float)
   Assigns the direction "Left to right" or "Right to left" of the unordered list elements